 Common Car Accident Injuries that Qualify for Compensation

-If you’ve suffered debilitating injuries in a vehicle accident, no dollar amount can fully address the losses that can include a lifetime of disability, ongoing medical expenses, foregone wages, and more.
+For those who have suffered debilitating injuries in a vehicle accident, no dollar amount can fully address the losses, including a lifetime of disability, ongoing medical expenses, foregone wages, and more.

 - Broken bones